 Having your child’s preferred fruits and vegetables on hand is a no brainer when it comes to speedy packing.
 Non perishable items like tinned lentils and legumes, roasted nori sheets and dried fruit can be helpful for those days when you’re running low on fresh produce.

-You can use my packing formula: 2 snacks (use the snack containers and aim for 1 “sweet snack” and 1 “savoury” snack, one of these snacks may be designated for an after school activity), add some chopped up veggies (possibly with a dip if your child likes that), consider a small surprise, pack your main lunch item and include some fruit.
-Our rounded section is perfect for whole fruit to make your packing even easier.
+You can use my packing formula: 2 snacks - aim for 1 “sweet snack” and 1 “savoury” snack, (one of these snacks may be designated for an after school activity), add some chopped up veggies (possibly with a dip if your child likes that), consider a small surprise, pack your main lunch item and include some fruit.

 What to Pack……